Long-Term Outlook for Colostomy Patients

 keithy58

 I went to see the stoma nurses.
-They told me what type of new bag I would need and gave me a nice clean up.
+They told me what type of new bag I would need and gave me a nice clean-up.
 They said I keep my stoma so clean.

 I have made the most of it.
 I have mishaps with the bags leaking.
 I have 2 stomas to look after.
 I change my whole lot every 2 days.
 I use a lot of bags.

 I use a 2-piece bag and base plate.
-All I do is unclip my old bag, clean, then clip the new bag on.
+All I do is unclip my old bag, clean, then clip a new bag on.
 I have used so many types of bags and base units.

 I have had 2 major operations due to hernias, so I have mesh.
 The others were incisional hernias.